severalpens/spikeshedr/README.md

 ## Phase 3 - Add Home and Navbar components
-- Copy Home and Navbar components from severalpens repo.
+- Copy Home and Navbar components.
 - Check it runs correctly
 - Deploy and verify